How to Structure a Data Science Team: Key Models and Roles to Consider

 Preferred skills: data visualization, business intelligence, SQL

 Data scientist (not a data science unicorn).
+What does a data scientist do?
 Assuming you aren’t hunting unicorns, a data scientist is a person who solves business tasks using machine learning and data mining techniques.
 If this is too fuzzy, the role can be narrowed down to data preparation and cleaning with further model training and evaluation.

 Preferred skills: R, SAS, Python, Matlab, SQL, noSQL, Hive, Pig, Hadoop, Spark